Origin of Coronal Extreme Ultraviolet Shockwaves without a Coronal Mass Ejection Event: Results

-Panels (a1) and (a2) show the maximum flare emission measure and temperature using photospheric abundance, while panels (b1) and (b2) use coronal abundance.
-The main difference between the two appears only to be a scaling factor, likely from FIP-related (first ionization potential effect) differences in the abundances; elements with FIPs of less than 10 eV have abundances three to four times greater in the corona than in the photosphere \citep{Doschek2018}.
+Figures \ref{fig:emtemphistogram}a1 and \ref{fig:emtemphistogram}a2 show the maximum flare emission measure and temperature using the photospheric element abundance, while \ref{fig:emtemphistogram}b1 and \ref{fig:emtemphistogram}b2 use the coronal element abundance.
+The main difference between the two temperature estimates appears only to be a scaling factor, likely from FIP-related (first ionization potential effect) differences in the abundances; elements with FIPs of less than 10 eV have abundances three to four times greater in the corona than in the photosphere \citep{Doschek2018}.
 However, this difference is more pronounced in the emission measure, where cooler flares ($\sim15$ MK) have comparable values for the max flare temperature in both photospheric and coronal abundances; however, for hotter flares ($\sim35$ MK), coronal abundance leads to nearly $25$\% lower derived temperatures \citep{White2005}.

-Panels (a2) and (b2) show that CME-related coronal wave flares are the hottest, followed by isolated coronal wave flares and then by the other non-coronal wave flares.
-The non-coronal wave flare population peaks (especially in photospheric abundance) around 10 MK and has the most narrow distribution of the three populations.
-The widest distribution is the CME-related flare population, which does not have a clear maximum in the observed distribution in either abundance and is shifted to the right, signifying higher temperatures.
-The isolated coronal wave flare distribution has a clear peak in the coronal abundance that is higher than that of the non-coronal wave events, but is shifted to the left of the CME-related events.
-Note that the uncertainties are more pronounced in \textbf{Tables \ref{tab:tempphoto}} and \textbf{\ref{tab:tempcoronal}}.
+Figures \ref{fig:emtemphistogram}a2 and \ref{fig:emtemphistogram}b2 show that CME-related coronal wave flares are the hottest, followed by isolated (without a CME) coronal wave flares and then by the other non-coronal wave flares.
+The non-coronal wave flare population's temperature distribution peaks (calculated for the photosphere element abundance) around 10 MK and has the most narrow distribution of the three populations.
+The widest temperature distribution is the CME-related flare population, which does not have a pronounced peak in calculations for either the photosphere element abundance or the coronal element abundance and is shifted to the right, signifying higher temperatures.
+The isolated coronal wave flare distribution has a clear peak calculated for the coronal element abundance that is higher than that of the non-coronal wave events, but is shifted to the left of the CME-related events.
+The uncertainties on the medians in Tables \ref{tab:tempphoto} and \ref{tab:tempcoronal} highlight that the CME-related coronal wave flare population has higher temperatures and is well-separated from the isolated coronal wave and non-coronal wave distributions.
 In other words, CME-related coronal wave flares have a more significant release of magnetic energy than isolated coronal wave flares because a higher temperature means more energy was released and converted into heat.